 - Insufficient hardware

 - Database configuration issue

 - Application code problem

 - Poor-performing SQL

+- Missing indexes or indexes that do not match the SQL

 Understanding the source of the bottleneck helps you allocate resources efficiently.
 For example, there are many cases where a manager purchases additional hardware to address a performance issue that, in the end, turns out to be a database configuration or SQL tuning issue.
 The costly hardware upgrade fails to improve the bottleneck.